stevenmilne/stevenmilne.github.com/_speakers/charlie.md

 twitter: https://twitter.com/charlieegan3
 ---

-<p>Charlie Egan is a Ruby developer at Unboxed Consulting.
+<p>Charlie Egan is a Ruby developer at <a href="https://unboxed.co">Unboxed Consulting</a>.
 When he's not coding, then he's teaching others to code, or out running.</p>